lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 In turn, the EDHOC_Information object can include the parameter "app_prof" defined in this document.
 This parameter indicates a set of EDHOC application profiles associated with the EDHOC resource to use at the RS, which is either implied or specified by the parameter "uri_path" within the same EDHOC_Information object.

-If the EDHOC_Information object specified as value of "edhoc_info" includes the "app_prof" parameter, then the following applies.
+If the EDHOC_Information object specified as the value of the parameter/claim "edhoc_info" includes the "app_prof" parameter, then the following applies.

-* The object MUST NOT include other parameters, with the following exceptions:
+* In addition to the "app_prof" parameter, the object MUST NOT include other parameters, with the following exceptions:

   * The parameter "eads".

-  * The parameters that are not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-cbor}}.
+  * Any parameter that is not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-cbor}}.

-    These include the parameter "session_id", which the EDHOC_Information object has to include (see {{Sections 3.3 and 3.3.1 of I-D.ietf-ace-edhoc-oscore-profile}}).
+    For example, the parameter "session_id" is not allowed in the EDHOC\_Application\_Profile object (see {{sec-app-profile-cbor}}) and thus can be included in the EDHOC_Information object, where in fact it has to be present (see {{Sections 3.3 and 3.3.1 of I-D.ietf-ace-edhoc-oscore-profile}}).

   C and RS MUST ignore other parameters that are not admitted if they are present in the EDHOC_Information object.